TITUS-001/TITUS-001/README.md

 - 👋 Hi, I’m @TITUS-001
-- 👀 I’m interested in ... making money
+- 👀 I’m interested in Web designing and a bit of programming
 - 🌱 I’m currently pursuing my degree

 <!---